mqhaji/VTHacks/README.md

 >[!IMPORTANT]
 > An OpenAI API key is required to run the program

+### _What makes our project standout_
+What sets Spectrabot apart from ChatGPT and other AI models is its specialized focus on growing and maintaining inclusivity in the workforce.
+Many people are unaware of ChatGPT's full potential due to the challenge of envisioning it's endless possibilities.
+Spectrabot, on the other hand, is intentionally designed and advertised to enhance DEI.
+In doing so, it raises more awareness to the necessity of inclusivity in the workforce staring from the very beginning of the hiring process.

 ### _What was our motivation?_
 We were inspired by the DEI Program Action Team and our personal experiences as minorities in tech.
 In the U.S., 22% of tech workers are ethnic minorities and 25% of black computer science students don't know anyone in Big Tech.
 After experiencing the lack of exposure regarding minorities in tech first-hand, we sought out to help reduce the diversity, equity, and inclusion disparity.

 ### _Why did we create Spectrabot?_
-We built Spectrabot so that employers could ensure job listings that are inclusive and attract a diverse pool of candidates.
+We built Spectrabot so that employers could ensure their job listings are inclusive and appealing to a diverse pool of candidates.

 ### _What problem does it solve?_
-The lack of workforce diversity in the technology sector of the U.S.
+Spectrabot hopes to improve the lack of workforce diversity in the technology sector of the U.S. by making inclusivity more accessible.

 ### _What makes a job listing inclusive?_
 | Inclusive | Non-Inclusive |